polysyllabic/chaos/docs/chaosface.md

 In a practical sense, this means

-- At 33 (default), each use cuts a mod’s future candidate-list chance to about one third of what it was before.
+- At 33 (default), each use cuts a mod's future candidate-list chance to about 1/3 of what it was before.
-- At 66, each use cuts it to about two thirds.
+- At 66, each use cuts it to about 2/3.
-- At 100, weighting is disabled and all mods will have an equal chance of selection regardless of their past use
+- At 100, weighting is disabled and all mods will have an equal chance of selection regardless of past use.

 For example, with about 150 inactive modifiers and 3 voting choices, an unused modifier will appear in the candidate list about 2% of the time.
 At the default setting of 33, each time a modifier is